 I can’t disregard a game or add-on for its difficulty though, people did that with Darksiders III and Vampyr, yet I personally loved both of those and found them easy.
 As such, if you’re efficient and know what you’re doing within Railway Empire, then The Great Lakes will be a great addition with its new map, new goods, more challenging scenario, and brilliant snowy weather.

 Railway Empire: The Great Lakes is the second DLC pack, one created to challenge the hardcore fanbase.
 I personally found the time limits set to complete certain tasks to be too short for my liking, but if you’ve been playing since day one and are proficient in all the mechanics then I’m sure you’ll have no issues.
-You get a new scenario (for the mission, free play and sandbox modes), an awesome snowy weather visual and mechanical effect, new cargo, new cities, and new locomotives.
+You get a new scenario (for the mission, free play and sandbox modes), awesome snowy weather visuals and mechanical effect, new cargo, new cities, and new locomotives.
 What’s not to like?

 If you’ve played through the base game and any of its other DLC packs and thought it was too easy – Railway Empire: The Great Lakes is for you.